tsornin/website/README.md

 ## Deployment notes

 Clone this repo.
 Install [the latest XAMPP](https://www.apachefriends.org/download.html).
-Before setarting the Apache server, go to `Config -> Apache (http.conf)` and change `DocumentRoot` and `Directory` to point to the repo.
+Before starting the Apache server, go to `Config -> Apache (http.conf)` and change `DocumentRoot` and `Directory` to point to the repo.

 ```diff
 -DocumentRoot "C:/xampp/htdocs"